HenrikJoreteg/human-javascript/ch06 - models.md

 model.set('ids', ['23', '25', '47']);

-// if we want to get them and change them var myIds = model.get('ids');
+// If we want to get them and change them var myIds = model.get('ids');

-// if we now change it...
+// If we now change it...
 myIds.reverse();

 // ...and set it back